Rittenhouse Psychiatric Associates:

 Imposter Syndrome (IS) also known as Imposter Phenomenon (IP), is a condition that was first described in 1978 by Suzanne Imes, PhD and Pauline Rose Clarence, PhD.
 While Imposter Syndrome is not a recognized DSM-V diagnosis, it is frequently observed, discussed and treated by mental health professionals....

-Strategies to Put Your Phone Down and Focus
+How to Stay Off Your Phone and Regain Focus

 Rittenhouse Psychiatric Associates